What Are GICS Codes? | GICS Sectors, Structure, and GICS vs NAICS & SIC

 Sector Representative coverage

-Communication ServicesTelecom, media, interactive media, communication platforms
+Communication ServicesTelecom, media, interactive media, and communication platforms

-EnergyOil, gas, consumable fuels, and energy equipment/services
+EnergyOil, gas, consumable fuels, and energy equipment and services

-FinancialsBanks, insurance, capital markets, diversified financial services
+FinancialsBanks, insurance, capital markets, and diversified financial services

-Health CareProviders, equipment, supplies, biotech, and pharmaceuticals
+Health CareProviders, equipment, supplies, biotechnology, and pharmaceuticals

-IndustrialsCapital goods, transportation, commercial/professional services
+IndustrialsCapital goods, transportation, and commercial or professional services

-Information TechnologySoftware, hardware, semiconductors, IT services
+Information TechnologySoftware, hardware, semiconductors, and IT services

-MaterialsChemicals, metals/mining, construction materials, packaging, forest products
+MaterialsChemicals, metals and mining, construction materials, packaging, and forest products

 UtilitiesElectric, gas, water utilities, and related utility operations